chalatz/tours/pages/tours/guided/best-off.md

   - title: Enjoy the Panoramic View of the Acropolis of Rhodes, Monte Smith
   - title: Then take a drive to Lindos 50km / 32 miles to the South East
   - title: Stop by to see the Rhodian Pottery Art - Famous Ceramics
-  - title: Taste the Local Flavored Olive Oil with Dried Herbs
+  - title: Taste the Local Wines & Flavored Olive Oil with Dried Herbs
   - title: Take in the sights of Lindos White Village and Acropolis – Scenic
   - title: Visit the St. Paul’s Bay - Scenic
   - title: Walk through the Village and Acropolis of Lindos